 Prior to joining Extension, Gemini worked and volunteered in educational roles with both adults and youth.
 She also has experience with community garden projects, on organic farms, on conventional farming research projects, with a small landscaping company, in greenhouses, on urban farms, doing small-scale composting, and in the laboratory.

-Bhalsod's professional affiliations include the American Horticultural Society, the American Society of Horticultural Science and the Environmentalists of Color Network.
+Bhalsod's professional affiliations include the Illinois Extension Agricultural Association, Environmental Education Association of Illinois, and the Environmentalists of Color Network.